bah87/redux-workshop/README.md

 The `createStore` method comes with Redux and is used to create the instance of your app's store using the reducer you just created.

 ## Going a step further
 Next, we add the store and the actions we just created to the window so we can test them out in Chrome.
-Add the following to `App.js`:<br>
+Add the following to `index.js`.
+You'll need to import store and the actions.<br>
 ```
 // put store and actions on the window
 window.store = store;